OpenMS/autowrap/README.md

     };

-you could create the following .pxd fil
+you could create the following .pxd file

     cdef extern from "int_holder.hpp":